GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 Eventual techniques to combine the signal from multiple microphones are out of the scope of this work.
 The following paragraphs discuss how the caching is done.

+#draft[
+  Actually, no need to introduce this as a theoretical stuff.
+It is actually the formula for the cached cost.
+  -> Make the wording simpler.
+]

 #func-def(
   $#wer-cost^*$,
   $cal(S)$,